2011–12 in English football: June 2011

-17th: Former Birmingham City manager Alex McLeish is appointed manager of Aston Villa.
+17 June: Former Birmingham City manager Alex McLeish is appointed manager of Aston Villa.

 July 2011

-4th: Manchester City sign full-back Gaël Clichy from Arsenal for £7 million.
+4 July: Manchester City sign full-back Gaël Clichy from Arsenal for £7 million.

-6th: Rushden & Diamonds, who were members of the Football League from to 2001 to 2006, are expelled from the Conference National due to financial problems.
+6 July: Rushden & Diamonds, who were members of the Football League from to 2001 to 2006, are expelled from the Conference National due to financial problems.

-11th: Arsenal make their second summer signing, Gervinho from French champions Lille for £11 million.
+11 July: Arsenal make their second summer signing, Gervinho from French champions Lille for £11 million.

-13th: Wolverhampton Wanderers sign defender Roger Johnson from Birmingham City for an undisclosed fee, believed to have surpassed the £7 million the Black Country club paid for Steven Fletcher last summer.
+13 July: Wolverhampton Wanderers sign defender Roger Johnson from Birmingham City for an undisclosed fee, believed to have surpassed the £7 million the Black Country club paid for Steven Fletcher last summer.

+28 July: Manchester City bring in Argentinian striker Sergio Aguero from Atletico Madrid for a club record £35 million, which could rise to £38 million.

-30th: Brighton & Hove Albion finally move into their Amex Stadium at Falmer, first planned in 1999, and open their new home with a 3–2 friendly defeat by Tottenham Hotspur.
+30 July: Brighton & Hove Albion finally move into their Amex Stadium at Falmer, first planned in 1999, and open their new home with a 3–2 friendly defeat by Tottenham Hotspur.

 August 2011

 5th: Football League action kicks off at the KC Stadium, where Hull City lose 1–0 at home to Blackpool in the Championship.

 6th: The bulk of the opening Football League fixtures are played.
 Michael Chopra scores twice on his Ipswich Town debut in the Championship as the Suffolk side win 3–0 at Bristol City.
 Brighton's first competitive match at their new stadium sees them beat Doncaster Rovers 2–1 with two late goals from Will Buckley overturning a Doncaster lead.
 League Cup holders Birmingham City lose 2–1 at Derby County.
 Steve McClaren's first game in charge of Nottingham Forest sees them draw 0–0 at home to Barnsley.
 Newly promoted Southampton beat Leeds United 3–1 at St Mary's Stadium.
 In League One, Charlton Athletic triumph 3–0 at home to AFC Bournemouth.
 Sheffield United get off to a winning start in their quest for a return to the Championship by beating Oldham Athletic 2–0 at Boundary Park.
 In League Two, Paolo Di Canio gets off to a winning start as Swindon Town manager as he guides the Wiltshire club to a 3–0 home win over Crewe Alexandra.
 Crawley Town's first Football League game sees them draw 2–2 with Port Vale at Vale Park.
 AFC Wimbledon, formed nine years ago in response to the relocation of the old Wimbledon club (rebranded as Milton Keynes Dons in June 2004) to Milton Keynes, start their Football League career with a 3–2 home defeat by Bristol Rovers.

 7th: Manchester United win the FA Community Shield, beating neighbours City 3–2 at Wembley after going 2–0 down.